earthdaily/EDA-Documentation/Console/NewLoginExperience.md

 ---
 layout: default
-title: Migrate to our new login experience
+title: Transition to New Login Experience
 grand_parent: EDS Documentation
 parent: Console
 nav_order: 4
 ---

-# Login system migration
+# Transition to New Login Experience

 On **March 10, 2025** EarthDaily will switch to an enhanced authentication system for all EarthDaily Console sites.
 This upgrade represents an improvement in our security infrastructure and lays the foundation for advanced security features in the future.
 The new authentication system is accessible now as a preview feature.
 In the unlikely event that it does not work for you, you can choose to revert to the legacy login system during our transition period.